wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 = Is JavaScript required? =
 All of the options required through this plugin require javascript.
 JavaScript must be enabled.
 We load the actual interface via JavaScript at run-time, which allows us to upgrade the functionality of the all tools itself automatically everywhere.

+= How Profitquery work =
+Profitquery is SaaS marketing intelligence platform, thats why for correct work on any website we need load javascript library from our cdn server.
+Profitquery javascript library already minimized and have asynchronous mode loading for optimized your website.

 == Screenshots ==

 1. Share tools customization